charypar/monobuild/README.md

     in other words, list all the changes that happened since the current branch was cut from `origin/master`.

-    This is the default mode and the base branch is `origin/master` by default.
+    This is the default mode and the base branch is `master` by default.
     You can override this with

     ```sh